 Plant Problems – Diagnosis, causes, and cures for many common plant problems.

-Dig up shallots after the plant leaves have yellowed or fallen over.
-Rinse off dirt and allow the bulbs to dry in the open air for a several days.
+Dig up the shallot bulbs after the plant leaves have yellowed or fallen over.
+Brush and rub dirt off the bulbs.
+Then, allow the bulbs to dry in the open air for a several days.
 Cut the top and the roots of the plant.
 Allow the cuts to air dry for two or three more days.

 Store bulbs in a cool, dry place out of direct sunlight.